daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-30-Mcapitata-Development-16S-Analysis-Part-3.md

 This script includes all commands required for analysis once data is loaded into QIIME2.
 If filtering parameters need to be changed, this is a good option for running everything at once rather than individually.

 This script is written to run after all the above has been run (it does not include wget commands for example).
-Once your directories and environment are set up, this will run .
+Once your directories and environment are set up, this will run.

 ```
 cd scripts